recluzegeek/median-app-nestjs/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

+This repo uses:

+- NestJS as the backend framework
+- Prisma as the Object-Relational Mapper (ORM)
+- PostgreSQL as the database
+- Swagger as the API documentation tool
+- TypeScript as the programming language

 ## Project setup

 Modify the environment variables in the `.env` file and then install the dependencies.